PrashantHalaki/mcp_llm_client/README.md

 Contributions are welcome!
 If you have suggestions for improvements, bug fixes, or new features, please open an issue or submit a pull request.

+Please read our [CONTRIBUTING.md](./CONTRIBUTING.md) guide before making any changes.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/PrashantHalaki/mcp_llm_client/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## 🔗 Credits